Research Skills 2024

 The Old Days of Researching in Encyclopedias

-Once upon a time, research primarily involved dusty libraries and the meticulous flipping of pages in massively heavy encyclopedias.
-These hardback books were a wealth of knowledge, a go-to source for anyone seeking information on a wide range of topics.
+But hey, it built character (and bicep muscles), right?
+Research primarily involved dusty libraries and the meticulous flipping of pages in massive encyclopedias.
+These bound volumes were a wealth of knowledge and a go-to source for anyone seeking information on a wide range of topics.
 Encyclopedias were alphabetized and carefully researched, providing a snapshot of the world’s understanding one subject or another.

 However, there were limitations (although I do not think my mother knew that!).
 Information was static, updated infrequently, and the depth of coverage could be limited.
-You often had to rely on cross-referencing with other books to find specific details.
-The research was a labor-intensive task that required patience, perseverance, and, yes, index cards. 🙂
+You often had to rely on cross-referencing with other sources to find specific details.
+Research was a labor-intensive endeavor that required patience and perseverance and, yes, index cards. 🙂 Now we whip out a mobile phone!

 Researching in the digital age offers numerous advantages.
-Online, we find information that is dynamic, constantly updated, and available 24/7.
+Information is dynamic, constantly updated, and available 24/7.
+No longer are we constrained by the availability of physical resources at the school library or public library; a wealth of knowledge is just a click away, allowing us to learn new skills without it taking much time.
 However, with this convenience came a new challenge: discerning the reliability of online sources.

 Fun Fact: I call the internet the “innerweb” just to annoy my hubby!